 The Luchtsingel is found in, what used to be, a forgotten area by the municipality of Rotterdam.
 While it is located at the Hofplein, which used to be the bustling heart of Rotterdam, it wasn’t the same for decades.
 The area of Luchtsingel has been increasingly popular with entrepreneurs, visitors and street artists.

 Dozens of buildings were empty, the area looked like trash, and the economy wasn’t working in their advantage either.
 This was happening to several areas in Rotterdam.
-And that’s when the municipality decided to organize a contest in 2011.
+And that’s when the municipality decided to organise a contest in 2011.
 The inhabitants of Rotterdam were asked to think of projects that would increase the livelihood and quality of life in Rotterdam.
 There was four million reserved to create the winning plan.
 All the inhabitants of Rotterdam could vote for the final five, and the Luchtsingel won with 48% per cent of the votes.

 Nowadays, this area is filled with street art, colourful buildings and, of course, the yellow and wooden pedestrian bridge that is called the Luchtsingel.
 It’s one of the most instagrammable places in Rotterdam, and the popping yellow colour explains one of the reasons.